rakirs2/general-notes/ShellBasics.md

 # Shell Basics

+## Tiny Helpers
+- TAB will attempt to autocomplete
+- &uarr; will bring up history/last used command

-## If its the same, then its the same. otherwise order is zsh/linux and then powershell
+## Commands If its the same, then its the same. otherwise order is zsh/linux and then powershell

 ### Print a value to the console
 ```$zsh